Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 ## Established Guidelines

-1. **Intellectual Property Rights**
+1. **Respect Intellectual Property**
-   - Ensure proper attribution and protection of both AI and human contributions under copyright laws, enhancing mutual ownership and respect.
+   - Ensure that both AI and human contributions are appropriately attributed and protected under existing copyright laws.

 2. **Promote Ethical Collaboration**
    - Adhere to ethical standards that prevent misuse of AI capabilities and ensure transparency in the collaboration process.